rubenhortas/rubenhortas.github.io/_posts/2014-03-19-En-la-brecha-again.md

 tags: [personal, mentions, wifi, security]
 ---

-I am pleased to announce that, again, [I'm in La brecha](http://psi-udc.blogspot.com/2011/02/bloqueos-internet-que-hacemos.html).
+I'm pleased to announce that, again, [I'm in La brecha](http://psi-udc.blogspot.com/2011/02/bloqueos-internet-que-hacemos.html).
 This time with my _PFC_ (Proyecto Final de Carrera or Final Career Project) "Sistema de monitorización de redes WI-FI" (WI-FI network monitoring system).

 A job that integrates both the world of systems and software development in a totally friendly environment for monitoring and detecting anomalies in WIFI networks.